Urban Micro-Apartment Rentals Guide: Essential Information for Modern City Living

 • Water-saving fixtures

-• Green rooftop areas or shared outdoor spaces
+• Green rooftop and shared outdoor spaces

 Laws, Regulations, and Housing Policies

-• Minimum apartment size standards
+• Minimum apartment size requirements

 • Building density regulations